Hysteretic Excitation in Non-collinear Antiferromagnetic Spin-Torque Oscillators: A Terminal Velocity Motion Perspective: Summary and Discussion

 We resolve the theoretical mismatch in the sub-critical current regime by identifying the 'Rigid-Body Breaking' effect.
 We demonstrate that as the CM energy approaches the potential barrier peak, the velocity profile becomes non-uniform and 'comb-like'.
 This acts as a multi-harmonic driver that triggers a self-resonant 'RM burst' mediated by the IPA component of the in-plane uniaxial anisotropy.
 This resonance significantly enhances energy dissipation, thereby preventing the system from reaching the anticipated excited state at the sub-critical current.
 This discovery not only defines the operational boundaries of the TVM model but also offers profound insights into the nonlinear mode-coupling within topological magnetic systems.

-Finally, a pivotal extension of our theory is its scalability to massive multi-lattice systems.
-Inspired by the 'ionic core' approximation in atomic physics, we suggest a hierarchical Hamiltonian approach that partitions the system into a highly-constrained internal part (locking sub-lattices into rigid units) and an external part governing collective interactions.
-By analyzing the local Hamiltonian under periodic constraints, we demonstrate that the collective RBP state \textbf{s} remains the most stable configuration.
-Local fluctuations, analogous to localized wave packets, are systematically suppressed by the synergy of SOTs and damping torques.
-This mode-selection mechanism acts as a dynamic stabilizer, damping out high-frequency internal RM modes and forcing the massive lattice to collapse into a coherent assembly of CM units, whose long-range evolution can be effectively described by a unified micromagnetic framework.
+Finally, a pivotal extension of our theory lies in its multi-scale scalability to massive multi-lattice systems.
+We propose a hierarchical analytical framework that partitions the system's complexity into two self-consistent layers.
+At the fundamental layer, by applying periodic constraints independently to each sub-lattice species, we demonstrate that even when the $120^{\circ}$ rigid-body configuration is distorted by unconventional SOT polarizations or the absence of anisotropy ($H_{\mathrm{u}i}=0$), the system maintains a robust \textbf{sub-lattice periodic mapping}.
+This allows each micromagnetic cell to be rigorously represented as a composite of three inter-penetrating CM-blocks.
+At the macroscopic layer, localized fluctuations, analogous to wave packets, are systematically suppressed by the synergic influence of SOTs and damping.
+This mode-selection mechanism effectively neutralizes high-frequency relative motion (RM) modes, converging the massive lattice into a coherent assembly of CM units.
+Crucially, as the Poisson Bracket formalism is intrinsically scale-invariant, this framework enables a seamless transition where long-range textures and collective behaviors can be governed by a unified micromagnetic coordination, providing a versatile foundation for the design of large-scale, non-collinear sub-THz devices.